-During the scoring process for the GRE revised General Test, essay responses on the Analytical Writing measure are reviewed by ETS essay-similarity-detection software and by experienced essay readers.
+During the scoring process for the GRE General Test, essay responses on the Analytical Writing measure are reviewed by ETS essay-similarity-detection software and by experienced essay readers.
 In light of the high value placed on independent intellectual activity within graduate schools and universities, ETS reserves the right to cancel test scores of any test taker when an essay response includes any of the following:

-- text that is unusually similar to that found in one or more other GRE essay responses - quoting or paraphrasing, without attribution, language that appears in published or unpublished sources - unacknowledged use of work that has been produced through collaboration with others without citation of the contribution of others - essays submitted as work of the test taker that appear to have been borrowed in whole or in part from elsewhere or prepared by another person
+- Text that is unusually similar to that found in one or more other GRE essay responses - Quoting or paraphrasing, without attribution, language that appears in published or unpublished sources, including sources from the Internet and/or sources provided by any third party. - Unacknowledged use of work that has been produced through collaboration with others without citation of the contribution of others

+Essays submitted as work of the test taker that appear to have been borrowed in whole or in part from elsewhere or prepared by another person

 When one or more of the above circumstances occurs, ETS may conclude, in its professional judgment, that the essay response does not reflect the independent writing skills that this test seeks to measure.
-When ETS reaches that conclusion, it cancels the Analytical Writing score; because Analytical Writing scores are an integral part of the GRE revised General Test scores, those scores are canceled as well.
+When ETS reaches that conclusion, it cancels the Analytical Writing score, and because Analytical Writing scores are an integral part of the GRE General Test scores, those scores are canceled as well.